moteus/lua-llthreads2/README.md

 -- We tell that we start attached thread but child Lua State shuld be close in child thread.
--- If `thread` became garbage in main thread then finallizer calls thread:join() -- and main thread may hungup. thread:start(false, false)
+-- If `thread` became garbage in main thread then finallizer calls thread:join() -- and main thread may hungup.
+But because of child state closes in child thread all objects -- in this state can be destroyed and we can prevent deadlock. thread:start(false, false)

 -- We can call join.